marcelaguiar/campground-alerts/README.md

-Twitter bot to alert about openings at campsites
+Twitter bot to alert about reservation cancellations at campsites on recreation.gov.